Go to My Ireland

 Paul McLoone, The Undertones

 And it doesn't stop there.
 Belfast's enduring musical pedigree has spawned some of the world’s biggest acts, including Stiff Little Fingers.
-Yes, the energetic punk bank who have been touring since the 1970s, and are counted by punk legends Green Day as a major influence on their unique style.
+The energetic punk bank who have been touring since the 1970s are counted by punk legends Green Day as a major influence on their unique style.

 Live music in Belfast

-The best way to see this city’s passion for music is to follow local musicians on the Traditional Music Trail tour around Belfast.
-Starting in The Dirty Onion Bar in the Cathedral Quarter, you’ll embark on a musical journey around Belfast, learning the history of Belfast’s trad scene, as well as songs and stories about the city.
-As you wander through the streets, peer through the doors of any pub, and you’re almost certain to find a pumping trad session to get you dancing!
+A great way to experience Belfast’s passion for music is to follow local musicians on the Belfast Traditional Music Trail tour.
+Starting in the Cathedral Quarter, you’ll embark on a musical journey around the city, learning the history of its trad scene, as well as listening to songs and stories.
+Peer through the doors of any pub as you walk the trail and you’re almost certain to find a pumping trad session in progress.

 Or make your way to Cultúrlann, a hub for the arts and Irish language in west Belfast – trad and contemporary music blend with poetry readings and céilís to create a tableau of Belfast’s rich cultural tapestry.